Lukas-47/react-native-audio-pro/README.md

 - **Playback Doesn't Start**: Check that the audio URL is correct and uses HTTPS.
 Also, ensure that the required permissions and capabilities are set up.
 - **Events Not Emitting**: Verify that event listeners are properly added and that the event names match the `EventNames` enum.
 - **App Crashes on Android**: Ensure that the `minSdkVersion` is set to 33 or higher and that all dependencies are correctly installed.

 ---

-**Note**: This library focuses on playing a single audio track at a time and does not support playlist management or queue functionality.
-Handle this yourself according to your app's functionality and use case.

----